General Information

 • Luxurious rooms with modern amenities

 The St. Regis Rome features opulent interiors and a variety of business services, including prestigious meeting rooms with state-of-the-art equipment and elegant furnishings like Murano glass chandeliers.
 Recognized among the World’s 500 Best Hotels by Travel and Leisure in 2011, this hotel continues to receive numerous awards for its superior service and accommodations.
+Experience the best of Rome with a stay at The St. Regis Rome, where luxury and heritage combine to create an unforgettable visit.

 Program Inclusions